newrelic/newrelic-php-agent/README.md

 [![Community Project header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Community_Project.png)](https://opensource.newrelic.com/oss-category/#community-project)

-# New Relic PHP Agent
+# New Relic PHP agent

-The [New Relic APM PHP Agent](https://docs.newrelic.com/docs/agents/php-agent/getting-started/introduction-new-relic-php) monitors your application to help you identify and solve performance issues.
+The [New Relic APM PHP agent](https://docs.newrelic.com/docs/agents/php-agent/getting-started/introduction-new-relic-php) monitors your application to help you identify and solve performance issues.
 The PHP agent consists of a PHP extension (which collects data from your application) and a local proxy daemon (which transmits the data to New Relic).

 ![PHP Agent Architecture](docs/img/PHP_Agent_Architecture.png)